Does Asking If the Escort Is Law Enforcement Make a Difference?

 People who believe this are often unaware of how undercover sting operations work, and it can lead to complacency when engaging in illegal activities such as soliciting escorts.

-Examples from Law Enforcement Practices
+Examples From Law Enforcement Practices

 Undercover sting operations are meticulously planned and executed to catch individuals engaging in illegal activities such as prostitution or soliciting escorts.
 In these operations, law enforcement agents may pose as escorts or clients to gather evidence of illegal conduct.